dart-lang/test/doc/json_reporter.md

 name.
 However, it does *not* include implicit groups for the virtual suites generated to represent loading test files.

-The group should be considered skipped if `group.metadata.skip` is `true`.
-When a group is skipped, a single `TestStartEvent` will be emitted for a test within that group that will also be skipped.
+If the group is skipped, a single `TestStartEvent` will be emitted for a test within the group, followed by a `TestDoneEvent` marked as skipped.
+The `group.metadata.skip` field should *not* be considered authoritative for determining whether a group is skipped.

 ### TestStartEvent